hsnucnmc/winter-2022/basic_commands.md

 Shell language is a interpreted language, it can be run directly in your shell.

-Actually, shell script consists of the commands we use, but with some important components such as special variables, exit code and so on.
+Actually, shell script consists of the commands we use, and with some important components such as special variables, exit code and so on.

 After finishing your script, remember to `chmod` it to allow users to execute it.